william1lai/UVa-OJ-Problems/README.txt

 README

-These cpp files are my solutions to the problems in the UVa Online Judge problems.
+These cpp files are my solutions to the UVa Online Judge problems.